oils-for-unix/oils/doc/deprecations.md

 This is the list of major features that is broken.
 There are other features that are **discouraged**, like `$(( x + 1 ))`, `(( i++ ))`, `[[ $s =~ $pat ]]`, and `${s%%prefix}`.
 These have better alternatives in the Oil expression language, but they can still be used.
+See [Oil Language Idioms](idioms.html).